 - To register and access the Framework documents click here.

-- See the Directory of Aligned Organisations here.
+- See the Directory of Aligned Healthcare Providers here

-Nb.
-The Directory of Aligned Organisations is open to healthcare providers, delivering in-house staff training (e.g. NHS Trusts) and to public sector education institutions which have incorporated the requirements of the Framework within curricula.
-The Directory is not intended as a list of 'approved' training providers and commercial training provider organisations are not currently included on the Directory.
+NB.
+The Directory of Aligned Healthcare Providers is open to healthcare providers, delivering in-house staff training (e.g. NHS Trusts) and to public sector education institutions which have incorporated the requirements of the Framework within curricula.
+This Directory is not intended as a list of ‘approved’ training providers and it does not include commercial training suppliers.

 Benefits for your organisation and your workforce